amiryousefi/laravel-permission/README.md

 An easy and flexible Laravel authorization and roles permission management

 ## Why we need a Laravel permission package
+In many projects, we need to implement a role-based permissions management system for our users.
+Although Laravel has the best tools to manage users' permissions, I build this package to make it simpler, more flexible, and to avoid duplicate work in many web projects built on Laravel.

 ## How to use
 The idea is to use this package as easy and as flexible as possible.